Overview

 Is there a public announcement that a notification has been filed?

-However, the decision of the COMCO to carry out an extended review (phase II) is published in the Federal Gazette as well as in the Swiss Official Gazette of Commerce (SOGC).
-This publication contains the name, domicile and business activities of the undertakings concerned and a brief description of the concentration as well as the period during which third parties may submit comments on the planned concentration.
+The mere fact that a notification of a concentration has been filed will not be publicly announced.
+However, the opening of a Phase II review is published in the Federal Gazette (Bundesblatt).
+Such publication contains the name, domicile and business activities of the undertakings concerned and a brief description of the concentration as well as the period during which third parties may comment on the planned concentration that was notified.

 Does the authority seek or invite the views of third parties?